shmuelie/MonoGame.Js/README.md

 * There is no TimeSpan object, instead just plane milliseconds are used.
 So for example you instead of gameTime.elapsedGameTime it's gameTime.elapsedGameMilliseconds.
+* Remember that Point, Vector2, and Matrix are all copy by ref not copy by value.